Downloadable RPS Tools for Comparing Watersheds

 RPS Tools exist for all states and territories and are updated as resources permit.
 Recovery Potential Screening originated as EPA assistance to state water programs to help in performing their Clean Water Act planning and restoration duties.
-The lower 48 state-specific tools contain 300+ embedded indicators for all HUC12s that are wholly or partially within the state’s boundary, and many state tools have additional state-specific indicators and/or scales.
+The lower 48 state-specific tools, updated in August 2022, contain 300+ embedded indicators for all HUC12s that are wholly or partially within the state’s boundary, and many state tools have additional state-specific indicators and/or scales.
 RPS Tools for AK, HI and US Territories were custom-developed and vary in numbers of indicators and scales included.
 You can download state-specific RPS tools by clicking on the map below.
 Find your tool copy in your computer's downloads folder, then open it offline in Excel.

 This version of the RPS Tool is set up to enable the user to select their own geographic area of coverage, include up to three different watershed scales within their area, and add indicator data at each watershed scale.
 Once a user has added watershed units and indicator data, their Tool can be used to calculate all the RPS indices, create scoring and rank-ordered lists, and develop user-customized graphs.
 The map functions are not supported in this Tool.
 Alternatives include using GIS software to handle the mapping, or users may visit Watershed Index Online (WSIO) to create a Tool with a custom map.

 All RPS Tools contain basic instructions embedded within the Excel file; look for the light green text boxes at the top of every page.
-The RPS Tool User Manual (PDF) (53 pp, 31 MB) also provides more detailed treatment of all the components and functions of the Tool file, including more advanced techniques for customizing the bubble plot graphics and color-coded watershed maps.
+The RPS Tool User Guide (pdf) also provides more detailed treatment of all the components and functions of the Tool file, including more advanced techniques for customizing the bubble plot graphics and color-coded watershed maps.
 Users should note that guidance on how to use the Tool should be accompanied by reading the Step by Step RPS Methodology and other User Support Resources found throughout this website.